 Gaze out at the canyon from Desert View

-We entered the Grand Canyon’s South Rim from the East which meant the first part we got to was the Desert View.
-It’s a pretty good place to start your Grand Canyon experience – that’s for sure!
+We entered the Grand Canyon’s South Rim from the East which meant the first part we got to was the Desert View which is one of the best views of the Grand Canyon.
+It’s a pretty good place to start your Grand Canyon experience that’s for sure!

 Climb to the top of the Desert View Watchtower

 At Desert View, there’s a 70ft tall Watchtower that gives you some great views of the Grand Canyon and gives you a better size of its scale.
 From the top, you can see over 100 miles away on a clear day!

 The Watchtower isn’t an original which is slightly disappointing, but it’s still cool.
 It was designed in 1932 and is a replica of prehistoric towers that have been found in the Colorado Plateau.

 You can’t go visiting the Grand Canon without taking a little walk along the Rim Trail.